 There have been reports from GA4 users that the form interaction tracking misfires, especially if you’re using any Facebook (Meta) conversion tracking.

 It’s also pretty difficult to find the form interaction data once you do turn it on.
 Google Analytics tracks both form_start events and form_submit events.
-You’d probably want to create a custom explore report with multiple tabs in order to see the data here.
+You’d probably want to create a custom explore report with multiple tabs to see the data here.

 Want a simple report instead that shows form conversion rate and submissions?
 Keep reading to find the best alternative!